rust-lang/rust-bindgen/CONTRIBUTING.md

 Ensure that each commit stands alone, and passes tests.
 This enables better `git bisect`ing when needed.
-If your commits do not stand on their own, then rebase them on top of the latest master and squash them into a single commit.
+If your commits do not stand on their own, then rebase them on top of the latest main and squash them into a single commit.

 All pull requests undergo code review before merging.
 To request review, comment `r? @github_username_of_reviewer`.
 They we will respond with `r+` to approve the